 Using recurring billing in QuickBooks doesn’t require an additional charge beyond your QuickBooks subscription.
 Simply set up a recurring sales receipt and enter the necessary information.

-The estimated wait time for credit card payments to be transferred to your bank is five to seven banking days.
-ACH deposits can take seven to 10 business days.
-However, most funds usually reach your business account within two to three business days from the original transaction.
+The estimated wait time for credit card payments to be transferred to your bank is 5 to 7 banking days.
+ACH deposits can take 7 to 10 business days.
+However, most funds usually reach your business account within 2 to 3 business days from the original transaction.

 There aren’t many aspects of your business that run without your involvement.
-But, when you set up recurring payments, you can put your billing on autopilot.
+But when you set up recurring payments, you can put your billing on autopilot and streamline the accounting process.

 Doing so means less work for you and a more streamlined experience for your customers.
 How’s that for a win-win?